 In this context, reflexivity becomes a crucial mode since it leads to changes in fictional forms, breaks open the system of fictional literature from within itself, and subverts established conventions.
 Reflexivity is thus an inherent component of literary fiction as a system (as well as in any other art form).
 It leads to epochal changes, which allow us retrospectively to define sundry historical movements.
 In other words, besides the fictional pact, reflexivity is the only other constant of literature – and it shares with the former that both are abstract.
 Reflexivity thereby not only concerns topics engaged with within fiction and how they are presented, but also how these recurring topics are addressed formally in a deviation from older modes.

-This ludic interrelationship, in which reflexivity results in norms that can subsequently be broken by reflexivity, is constitutive for fiction, particularly with regard to form.
+This ludic interrelationship, in which reflexivity results in norms that can subsequently be broken by reflexivity, is constitutive for fiction, particularly regarding form.
 Fiction has to be alterable in order to develop, which is why (formal) changes are an inherent component of fiction.
 The necessity for a dynamical development of fiction can solely be guaranteed through (formal) experiments.

 This allows us to argue that a self-reflexive engagement and the (potential) alteration of form lead to new norms through deviating from old ones.
 Therefore, we have to expand our hypothesis: Besides the fictional pact, reflexivity is the only other additional constant of fiction.